 I first wrote about the perils of fashion for the environment in Why it’s time to ditch fast fashion.
 Sadly, the news isn’t any better now than it was when I wrote that post.

-The World Economic Forum reports that the fashion industry generates 10% of the world’s carbon emissions, and is the second-largest consumer of the Earth’s water supply.
-Further, 85% of textiles end up in the dump—the equivalent of one garbage truck of clothing is burned or dumped every second.
-Let that sink in for a minute—a garbage truck every second.
+Earth.org reports the fashion industry generates 10% of the world’s carbon emissions, and is the second-largest consumer of the Earth’s water supply.
+In the United States alone, over 2,000 garments are discarded every second.

 Let’s look at my 12 tips for a sustainable wardrobe.